Gautam7702/isro-interiit/README.md

 # Installation

+## Install the web version

+The web version can be run by executing

+`pip install -r requirements.txt`

+in the project directory.
+Then you need you need to run

+`app.py`

+from the same directory.
+You can now visit and use the tool at [http://127.0.0.1:5000](http://127.0.0.1:5000) on your browser.

+## Install the standalone app

-The web version is hosted [here](URL).
-The standalone application can be installed by cloning the [git repository](https://github.com/debjit-bw/isro-interiit) and executing the [install.sh](https://github.com/debjit-bw/isro-interiit/blob/main/install.sh).
+The standalone application can be installed by cloning the [git repository](https://github.com/team19techmeet/isro-interiit) and executing the [install.sh](https://github.com/team19techmeet/isro-interiit/blob/main/install.sh).

 # Usage